 - Transferring into an Allied Health program for Advanced Standing (i.e., transferring a clinical course from another institution to begin the program in an upper level course at NHTI) is based on clinical site availability and the specific transfer policy of the individual department.

-- In the event that a student fails a course at NHTI, subsequently satisfactorily completes a comparable course at another institution and requests transfer, those credits may be used to satisfy NHTI program requirements at the discretion of the program Department Head.
+- In the event that a student fails a course at NHTI, subsequently satisfactorily completes a comparable course at another institution and requests transfer, those credits may be used to satisfy NHTI program requirements at the discretion of the program Department Chair.
 However, the grade received at NHTI will remain a part of the transcript, and it will be utilized in determining the student’s Grade Point Average (GPA).
 Only successfully repeating the failed course at NHTI will discount the failing grade from the GPA calculation.
 (See Repeated Course policy, Program Residency Requirements policy, and Transferring to Other Institutions.)